 Listing documentation and process

-The company will need to prepare an Admission Document (similar in form to a prospectus and containing, among other things, the information described below) to be sent to investors, assuming the admission to trading does not constitute an offer to the public requiring the publication of a prospectus (as discussed in section 1 above).
+The company will need to prepare an Admission Document (similar in form to a prospectus and containing, among other things, the information described below) to be sent to investors (as discussed in the section entitled Overview of exchange).
 The LSE will need to receive basic information about the company, including details of its directors, significant shareholders and the shares to be admitted.

-Prior to admission of the company’s securities to trading on AIM, the company must publish an Admission Document containing the information required by the AIM Rules.
+Prior to admission of the company's securities to trading on AIM, the company must publish an Admission Document containing the information required by the AIM Rules and the POATRs.
 The function of the Admission Document is to convey to its recipients factual information about the business, management and shares of the company.
-Typically, the Admission Document will contain information on the history and background of the company, details of its business and assets, information on the markets it operates in, financial information (including a short form report on the audited accounts of the company for the last three years), information on directors and the company’s current trading and prospects and information on corporate governance, taxation and settlement arrangements.
+Typically, the Admission Document will contain information on the history and background of the company, details of its business, assets and securities, information on the markets it operates in, financial information (including a short form report on the audited accounts of the company for the last three years), information on directors and the company's current trading and prospects, and information on corporate governance, taxation and settlement arrangements.
+Note that for investing or resource companies, the Admission Document needs to include additional information.

 In particular, the Admission Document must contain: